 My Pop-Pop was a classic.
 With his black hair slicked back and a super clean shave, he looked like a cross between Dean Martin and Ronald Reagan.
-And that hair was black as ever until the day he died at the age of 90.
-He was a consummate gentleman, soft spoken and kind.
-I literally never heard him raise his voice, not even once.
 He enjoyed classic car shows, cigarettes (when they were cool), and sipping on bourbon cocktails.
 This Fig Old Fashioned Cocktail would have been right up his alley.

 An Old Fashioned is a bourbon whiskey cocktail that’s traditionally made with sugar cubes, orange peel and bitters.
 Some bartenders will also garnish an Old Fashioned with a cherry.
 My Pop-Pop always liked the cherry.

 An Old Fashioned is similar to a Manhattan in that they’re both bourbon-based and have bitters, but a Manhattan uses sweet vermouth and no sugar cubes.

 What is the best alcohol to use in an Old Fashioned?